-Home Owner Grant “The homeowner grant reduces the amount of property tax you pay for your principal residence.
-In 2021, the homeowner grant application process has changed, but program details and eligibility requirements have not changed” (Government of BC, 2021).
+Home Owner Grant “The homeowner grant reduces the amount of property tax you pay for your principal residence.”
+(Government of BC, 2021).

 Rental Assistance Program (RAP) “The Rental Assistance Program provides eligible low-income, working families with cash assistance to help with their monthly rent payments” (BC Housing, 2021).

 “Multigenerational Home Renovation Tax Credit and provides a refundable tax credit that may be claimed by seniors, adult persons with disabilities and other eligible individuals in respect of the qualifying expenditures directly attributable to qualifying renovations made to an eligible dwelling.

 These amendments apply to the 2023 and subsequent taxation years.
 Expenditures must be paid after December 31, 2022, and must be in respect of services performed or goods acquired after that date.”
 (2023)